Mural Arts Philadelphia

-The program has been criticized for supporting the criminalization of graffiti and for hiring non-Philadelphia artists.

 History

-In 1984, artist Jane Golden approached Tim Spencer, who was head of the Philadelphia Anti-Graffiti Network, about adding a program named "Umbrella".
+In 1984, artist Jane Golden approached Tim Spencer, who was head of the Philadelphia Anti-Graffiti Network (PAGN), about adding a program named "Umbrella".
 Spencer had initially envisioned a program that would rehabilitate graffiti artists and lead them towards other art forms.
 In the end, Golden's proposal won.
-In 1986, Mural Arts Project, led by Golden, was founded as a division of the Philadelphia Anti-Graffiti Network.
+In 1986, Mural Arts Project, led by Golden, was founded as a division of PAGN.

 In 1991, the Ash Center for Democratic Governance and Innovation awarded the Innovation in American Government Award to Philadelphia for the success of the Mural Arts Project.

-At some point, the Philadelphia Recreation Department absorbed the Philadelphia Anti-Graffiti Network and elevated the Mural Arts Program to a separate entity.
+At some point, the Philadelphia Recreation Department absorbed PAGN and elevated the Mural Arts Program to a separate entity.
 The Philadelphia Mural Arts Advocates was founded as a nonprofit corporation to raise funds for the Mural Arts Program.

 In 1995, the Mural Arts Program commissioned Philadelphia artist Diane Keller to paint a multistory mural of former Philadelphia Mayor Frank Rizzo at Ninth and Montrose Streets, near the city's Italian Market.
 Though some in the city's Italian-American community took pride in the depiction of Rizzo, the mural was frequently defaced in protest of his rough treatment of the city’s Black and gay communities.
 In 2010, the MAP had Keller repaint the mural at a cost of $20,000.
 After the mural was again defaced during the George Floyd protests, the Mural Arts Program issued a statement ("We know that the removal of this mural does not erase painful memories and are deeply apologetic for the amount of grief it has caused”) and painted over it in the early hours of June 7, 2020.